-Figure 18-1 shows a sample deployment with a two-node cluster with the following assumptions:
+Figure 20-1 shows a sample deployment with a two-node cluster with the following assumptions:

-- All the communication is routed through the load balancer. - Components such as Identity Manager engine and the User Application are installed on separate servers.
-This is a recommended approach for a production-level deployment. - You are familiar with the installation procedures for eDirectory, Identity Manager engine, identity applications, Tomcat application server, and databases for the User Application. - SSPR (Single Sign-On Password Reset) is installed on a separate computer.
+- All the communication is routed through the load balancer. - Components such as Identity Manager engine and User Application are installed on separate servers.
+For a production-level deployment, this is the recommended approach. - You are familiar with the installation procedures for eDirectory, Identity Manager engine, Identity Applications, Apache Tomcat application server, and databases for the User Application. - OSP (One Single-Sign On Provider) and User Application are installed on the same cluster node.
+However, you can install OSP on a different server in a production environment.
+In this case, you need to perform some configuration changes mentioned in "Installation Procedure" on page 217. - SSPR (Single Sign-On Password Reset) is installed on a separate computer.
 For a production-level deployment, this is the recommended approach. - PostgreSQL is used as a database for the User Application.
-However, you can use any of the supported databases, such as Oracle or MsSQL. - All the User Application nodes communicate to the same instance of eDirectory and the User Application database.
+However, you can use any of the Identity Manager 4.8 supported databases, such as Oracle, SQL Server, or PostgreSQL. - All the User Application nodes communicate to the same instance of eDirectory and the User Application database.
 Based on your requirement, you can increase the number of User Application instances.